Midlands Enterprise Universities is led by the seven Vice Chancellors of our member universities, supported by their senior representatives.

 As the University of Opportunity, Wolverhampton is committed to leading the regeneration of the West Midlands region, generating inward investment and engaging with business and industry.
 The University’s research has a real impact on society – whether investigating new treatments for cancer, studying the physical or psychological challenges involved in sporting success or looking at the issues surrounding organ donation.

-With a £250 million investment in new state-of-the-art facilities across its campuses in Wolverhampton, Walsall, Telford, Burton and Hereford, the University also has a global outlook, seeking out new opportunities for students, staff and graduates internationally, creating opportunities to access higher education and helping to develop the skills agenda.
+The University has been providing students with the opportunities presented by a first class education for over 180 years.
+With over 500 courses to choose from delivered across 18 Schools and Institutes.
+It has a global outlook, seeking out new opportunities for students, staff and graduates internationally, creating opportunities to access higher education and helping to develop the skills agenda.

 Jenny Kenning, MEU Director

 Jenny oversees the collaborative work of Midlands Enterprise Universities, including the delivery of projects from inception to funding award.